-^{}Represents the implied yield of the 2021 BSP Term Loan
+^{}Represents the hypothetical market yield

 The Company's cash and cash equivalents including restricted cash, accounts receivable, accounts payable, and accrued expenses represent financial instruments.
 The carrying value of these financial instruments is a reasonable approximation of fair value due to the short-term nature of the instruments.